 LSU Board of Supervisors voting to approve increase in basketball ticket prices, athletic staff contracts

-BATON ROUGE — The LSU Board of Supervisors is voting to approve an increase in ticket prices for both men's and women's basketball, as well as contracts for LSU Athletics staff members, during its Thursday meeting.
+BATON ROUGE — The LSU Board of Supervisors voted to approve an increase in ticket prices for both men's and women's basketball, as well as considering contracts for LSU Athletics staff members, during its Thursday meeting.

 WBRZ previously reported that the proposed increases would see the most expensive season ticket for men's basketball go from $450 to $500, and the least expensive would rise from $100 to $125.
 Season tickets in some sections of the Pete Maravich Assembly Center would actually drop by $50.